Aaron Feis

 Aaron Louis Feis (May 17, 1980 – February 14, 2018) was an American high school coach and security guard at Marjory Stoneman Douglas High School.
 He was a victim of the Stoneman Douglas High School shooting on February 14th, 2018.

 During the shooting, Feis ran into the school confronting the shooter.
 He was shot in an attempt to shield a group of students and died from his wounds.
 In the aftermath of the shooting, Feis was universally praised for the selflessness of his actions during the shooting.
 He posthumously received the Best Coach/Manager ESPY Award on July 18, 2018.

 Early and personal life

 Feis graduated from Marjory Stoneman Douglas High School in 1999.
-He was married Melisa Feis, with whom he had a daughter.
+He was married to Melisa Feis, with whom he had a daughter.
 Those close to Feis described him as strongly devoted to his family.

 Marjory Stoneman Douglas High School

 Tenure

 In 2002, three years after graduating, Feis returned to MSDHS, serving as an assistant football coach as well as a school monitor.